 As much as we suggest against leaving your funds on cryptocurrency exchanges, sometimes withdrawing your funds to your own wallet is really not an option especially if you’re an active trader.
 There’s literally nothing we could do to prevent hackers from attempting to hack exchanges as it’s the exchange’s developer’s responsibility to protect their funds in the first place.
 The best we could do is to make sure our exchange accounts are as secure as possible to prevent our funds from getting stolen.
-Here are 7 ways to secure your cryptocurrency exchange accounts.
+Here are 7 ways on how to secure your cryptocurrency exchange accounts.

 1. Use a Secure Password

 Exchange accounts are a very hot target for hackers as they could steal your funds and successfully get away with it without any trace to their identity.
 If you’re still using short passwords without numbers and symbols([email protected]#$%^&*) in 2018, then your accounts are at risk, especially your accounts on cryptocurrency exchanges.
 Why?
 Hackers use certain software to “bruteforce” their way into your account.
 Basically, they test out every single possible character combination to hopefully guess your account’s password at some point.

 How do you combat this?
 Use a long and complex password.
 Here are some examples(definitely don’t use these exact passwords though):

 You might think, “How am I going to memorize that!?”.
 Well, you don’t necessarily need to.
 You can use password managers for you to store all your long and complex passwords of all of your accounts.
 That way, you’d only need to remember one complex password, the password needed to access your password manager itself.

 NOTE: Make sure that your master password is also difficult enough to crack.
 Using a password manager is worse if you’re using an insecure master password

 Using passwords as complex as these, while changing your passwords at least once or twice a month would make it extremely hard for the hackers to crack your password using the bruteforcing method.